SOFIC Robot Challenge

 - Ability to detect visitors to the booth and time it takes to do so.

 - Ability to greet visitors and thank them.

 - Robot overall appearance.

-At the conclusion of Phase 2, in addition to their robot(s) being featured at SOFIC; First, Second and Third place winners will receive the following:
+At the conclusion of Phase 2, First, Second, and Third place winners will receive the following: